fbpx

 Green carbon

 Peatland is a type of wetland, made up of soil formed from slowly decomposing plants.
-Peatlands cover just 3% of the earth’s surface but store more carbon than any other habitat on land, with the UK’s peatlands alone containing 3.2 billion tonnes of carbon.
+Peatlands cover just 3% of the earth’s surface but store more carbon than any other habitat on land.
+The UK’s peatlands alone contain 3.2 billion tonnes of carbon.
 Healthy peatlands also play a role in reducing flooding and improving water quality, as well as providing a home for some wonderful wildlife, like the dazzlingly plumaged golden plover.

 (golden plover ©Andrew Parkinson/2020VISION)